 The “compelling state interest” test was initially applied by the Supreme Court in 1963 in a case involving a Seventh-day Adventist who had been denied unemployment benefits because her faith would not allow her to work on Saturdays.
 The North Dakota Measure as well as a previous federal Religious Freedom Restoration Act drew on the Court’s language in Sherbert v.
 Verner, 374 U.S. 398 (1963)

 North Dakota voters also rejected a measure that would make it a class C felony to maliciously and intentionally harm a living dog, cat, or horse that would not apply to production agriculture, trappers, veterinarians, scientific researchers, or lawful defense of life or property failed.
 Voters also repealed the state constitutional provision that allowed the legislative assembly to levy an annual poll tax.

 Oklahoma – Voters approved State Question No. 759 which amends the state constitution to prohibit affirmative action in the form of special treatment or discrimination based on race or sex in public employment, education, or contracts.
 There are three exceptions to the ban on affirmative action, including when gender is a bonafide qualification, it will not override existing court orders and consent decrees, and will not apply if affirmative action is needed to keep or obtain federal funds.

 Oregon – Voters rejected a Measure 80 which would allow personal cultivation and use of marijuana.

 Puerto Rico – No ballot measures.

-Rhode Island – Voters approved two measures that would allow state-operated casino gambling, such as table games, at two specific existing facilities.
+Rhode Island – Voters approved two measures that would allow state-operated casino gambling, such as table games and live poker, at two specific existing facilities.